Decorative neutral curve divider

 Sales enablement has matured from a support function into a strategic driver of revenue growth.
-As buyer behavior continues to shift, technology advances, and economic pressures demand efficiency, enablement leaders are rethinking their approach to equipping sales teams for success.
+Buyer behavior keeps shifting, technology advances, and economic pressure demands efficiency.
+Enablement leaders are rethinking how they equip sales teams.

-Artificial intelligence has moved beyond buzzword status into practical application within enablement workflows.
-The most significant shift in 2026 is AI's role in content intelligence—knowing what content exists, what works, and what each seller needs in the moment.
+AI has moved beyond buzzword status into practical application within enablement workflows.
+The biggest shift in 2026 is AI's role in content intelligence.
+It knows what content exists, what works, and what each seller needs in the moment.

 • AI systems automatically analyze content performance across thousands of sales interactions, identifying which materials correlate with won deals